Slip and Fall Lawyer Bronx NY Feiner & Lavy Law Firm

 How many people are injured in slip-and-fall or trip-and-fall accidents in New York each year?

 There are no reliable statistics for the number of people injured in slip-and-fall accidents in the Bronx or NYC every year, but the National Floor Safety Institute reports that slip-and-fall accidents account for more than a million emergency-room visits a year.
 Further, according to the Centers for Disease Control and Prevention (CDC), millions of people fall each year.
-These CDC statistics show that more than one-in-four older people will fall each year and many will result in injuries that are serious and costly.
-The CDC research demonstrates that one-out-of-five falls cause a serious injury, such as a head injury or broken bones.
+These CDC statistics shows that more than one-in-four older people will fall each year and many will result in injuries that are serious and costly.
+The CDC research demonstrates that one-out-of-five falls causes a serious injury, such as a head injury or broken bones.

 New York is the biggest city in the United States of America, and it has tens of thousands of retail establishments – such as convenience, food, department, hardware and clothing stores – restaurants and gas stations, thousands office and residential buildings, plus countless active construction sites.
 Unfortunately, many of these places are not maintained in a clean-and-safe condition, causing slip-and-fall and trip-and-fall injuries to thousands of Bronx and NYC residents each year.